petercrona/Refunc/README.md

 # Mvsplit
 Make your models observable.
 Nothing more nothing less.
-However, the interesting part of Mvsplit lies in how it is done.
+However, the interesting part of Mvsplit lies in how this is done.
 It's using the functor concept from functional programming to achieve this.

 Mvsplit allows you to wrap your model, and then lift your normal functions to operate on your wrapped model.
-This means that you functions stay completely ignorant of any observable magic.
+This means that your functions stay completely ignorant of all the observable magic.
 Let's have a look:

 ``` JavaScript